wangyichen1064431086/ftc-login-react/README.md

 ### show
 Type Boolean.Optional.
 Default true.
 Only decides to show the login window or not initally when where is no <code>closeFunc</code>.
 However, it totally decides the showing or hiding of the component when there is <code>closeFunc</code>.
 More details see above **closeFunc**

+### validateFaield
+Type Boolean.Optional.If it is true, it will show the err infomation for validating failed.
+The information word is '用户不存在或密码错误'.